Where To Eat, Sleep, Love In Tita City

 I wasn’t able to ask management but I was hoping to suggest bringing along a poster with you that you can put up by your bedside to help lull you to sleep.
 I was debating whether to bring my Blink-182 one or my computer-printed Starry, Starry Night poster.

-Aside from backpackers and foreign travelers who aren't familiar with tita city, I also highly recommend this place for commuters from the South.
+Aside from backpackers and foreign travelers who aren't familiar with tita city, I also highly recommend this place for commuters from the South, who are working around or nearby the Quezon City area.
 Don't waste your five hours in the traffic, book a night here, and then travel early the next morning.

 Special thanks to Mr. Alf of BGC Hostel and Dorm and Ms. Jhel and Tessie for your kindness, time, and assistance.